We Reviewed Dozens Of The Best 1st Grade Apps So You Don’t Have To. Here Are Our Top Picks.

 Interact with shapes and build logic and visual-spatial skills with RelationShapes, a creative shapes app for kids.
 They will do matching puzzles, make shape pictures, and work their way through 8 levels of increasing shape challenges.
 The app will accommodate 4 user profiles and includes a parent area where progress can be monitored.

-It’s free to download and use, and will help build a foundation for understanding of geometry.
+It will help build a foundation for understanding of geometry.

 Read a story in a new way with Tara’s Locket, a virtual reality app, which allows children to tag along with Tara on her journey to find her family.
 The app is set on the Atlantic coast of Ireland and includes some beautiful scenery.
 Along her quest, Tara learns some important lessons about believing in herself.